AdobeDocs/experience-manager-xml-documentation-learn.en/help/tutorials/release-info/deploy-xml-on-aemaacs.md

 ## Deployment Via Cloud Manager

-If you are a customer who purchased [!DNL AEM Guides] as a Cloud Service on or after 03/29/2022, follow these instructions to add [!DNL AEM Guides] to your [!DNL AEM as a Cloud Service] environment:
+If you are a customer who purchased [!DNL AEM Guides] as a Cloud Service on or after 03/29/2022, follow these instructions to add [!DNL Guides] to your [!DNL AEM as a Cloud Service] environment:

 1. Login to [!UICONTROL Cloud Manager].